codypearce/howtoexitvim/README.md

 Learn a fews ways to exit vim, built as a simple example of building and deploying a React Native Web app to Netlify.

+Check out this article, [Build and Deploy a React Native Web App on Netlify from Scratch](https://www.consolelogs.dev/build-deploy-react-native-web-on-netlify/), to learn more how this was built.

 ## Quick Start